gorse-io/docs/src/ch02-01-feedback.md

     -H "X-API-Key: 19260817"
 ```

-The `write−back−type` and `write−back−delay` parameters of the recommendation API provide a convenient way to insert read feedback, but of course if you want the read feedback to be more accurate, it should be written to the recommender system by the application.
+The `write−back−type` and `write−back−delay` parameters of the recommendation API provide a convenient way to insert read feedback, but of course, if you want the read feedback to be more accurate, it should be written to the recommender system by the application.